top of page

 “A brilliant storyteller...

-Greg Schroeder brings a deep baritone voice meaningful lyrics, and well crafted and powerful narratives to the stage... [he is] the epitome of the American songwriter, pouring his heart out openly
+Greg Schroeder brings a deep baritone voice meaningful lyrics, and well crafted and powerful narratives to the stage... [he is] the epitome of the American songwriter, pouring his heart out openly for the world to see."

 Found Magazine ~ Winter 2012